 Create a SoMe-policy

-Due to the fact, that it is the personal profiles of your employees that is being used, it is important to develop guidelines on what is expected on social media.
-It doesn’t have to be a strict set of rules, but simply some “do’s and don’ts” for the use of social media in a professional context.
+Since it is the employees’ personal profiles that are used, it is important to develop social media guidelines.
+It does not have to be a strict set of rules, but simply some “do’s and don’ts” for social media use in a professional context.

 Leader for your ambassador team

-Next step is to find one or more leaders, who are qualified, and wants to join the program.
+The next step, in order to succeed with Employee Advocacy, is to find one or more qualified leaders who want to join the program.
 Some responsibilities for the leader could be:

 - Share ideas and spar with the employees